microsoft/MSRSec/external/README.md

 ```

 ### Copying Files
 In some cases it is easier to just copy a few files as needed (ie OpenSSL's libcrypto.a and supporting files).
 In this case symlinks are not needed, instead the files are simply copied locally.
-The OpenSSL library calls the makefile in `external\ossl` to create a copy of `libcrypto.a` which is then copied locally.
+The OpenSSL library calls the makefile in `external/ossl` to create a copy of `libcrypto.a` which is then copied locally.
 The OpenSSL makefile (see /external/ossl/README.md for details) configures and builds a custom libcrypto.a when called.
 The library makefile then copies over the required supporting files, headers, and libcrypto.a.